All Israel

 The Israeli ambassador noted that Israel “remains committed to working with our international partners to ensure aid reaches those who need it” in Gaza.

-U.S. Ambassador Linda Thomas-Greenfield told the council that a policy of ‘starvation’ would not just be “horrific and unacceptable,” but also has “implications under international and U.S. law”.
+U.S. Ambassador Linda Thomas-Greenfield told the council that a policy of ‘starvation’ would not just be “horrific and unacceptable,” but also has “implications under international and U.S. law.”

-“The government of Israel has said that this is not their policy, that food and other essential supplies will not be cut off, and we will be watching to see that Israel’s actions on the ground match this statement,” she said.
+“The government of Israel has said that this is not their policy, that food and other essential supplies will not be cut off, and we will be watching to see that Israel’s actions on the ground match this statement,” she stated.

 U.S. Secretary of State Antony Blinken and Defense Secretary Lloyd Austin had sent a letter to Israeli government ministers Yoav Gallant and Ron Dermer stating that the amount of humanitarian aid entering Gaza has decreased in recent months.

 Reuters reported that Prime Minister Benjamin Netanyahu convened an emergency meeting on Wednesday to discuss the issue, quoting unnamed officials as saying that aid to northern Gaza is likely to increase soon.
-According to YNET, the Israeli cabinet will continue the discussion on Sunday.
+According to Ynet, the Israeli Cabinet will continue the discussion on Sunday.

-Meanwhile, COGAT – the IDF’s body responsible for coordinating and facilitating humanitarian aid for Gaza – announced that 50 trucks carrying aid provided by Jordan were transferred to northern Gaza on Wednesday alone.
+Meanwhile, COGAT – the IDF’s body responsible for coordinating and facilitating humanitarian aid for Gaza – announced that 50 trucks carrying aid provided by Jordan were transferred to northern Gaza on Wednesday, alone.

 The All Israel News Staff is a team of journalists in Israel.